tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_1.md

 The Viet Cong, unaware of their impending doom, continue their advance, inching closer to our trap.
 The tension is palpable, a physical weight in the air.
 I wait, my senses heightened, for the perfect moment to strike.
 And then, when they are almost upon us, close enough for me to smell what they had for dinner on their breaths, I press the detonator.

 The explosion is deafening, a fiery eruption that tears through the night.
-The Claymore unleashes its deadly payload, obliterating the group of Viet Cong unfortunate enough to be directly in its path.
+The Claymore unleashes its deadly force, obliterating a group of Viet Cong unfortunate enough to be directly in its path.
 Shrapnel flies through the air, marking the beginning of our ambush.

 A spray of blood and viscera from the explosion showers down upon us, a sensory overload that's both nauseating and invigorating.
 The chaos that follows is a brutal symphony of gunfire and the screams of the dying.